open-spaced-repetition/fsrs4anki/docs/tutorial.md

 ![Workload and retention, again (small)](https://github.com/open-spaced-repetition/fsrs4anki/assets/83031600/e2b95037-593a-4633-8774-dd16cba5f48e)

-Users are not allowed to set the desired retention outside of the 0.70-0.97 range because it will make learning inefficient.
+Initially users were not allowed to set the desired retention outside of the 0.70-0.97 range because it would make learning inefficient.
+However, in Anki 23.10.1 the range has been extended to 0.7-0.99 at the request of users.

 ### Maximum interval